 Biology/BCS Summer Research Internships

 The Department of Biology, Department of Brain & Cognitive Sciences and the Center for Brains, Minds and Machines at MIT offer a joint 10-week research-intensive summer training program in the biological sciences, neurosciences or biomedical-related fields to advanced sophomore and junior science majors from other colleges and universities who have an interested in a research career.
-This summer internship program is funded in part by the Howard Hughes Medical Institute, the National Science Foundation, the MIT Department of Biology, and generous gifts from private donors.
+This summer internship program is funded in part by the National Science Foundation, the MIT Department of Biology, and generous gifts from private donors.

 In addition applicants must: